Open Educational Resources Grants (2016-2019)

-Staff from the SFU Library and the TLC are available to assist recipients in locating, evaluating and adapting high-quality open resources as alternatives to commercial course materials.
+Staff from the SFU Library and the CEE are available to assist recipients in locating, evaluating and adapting high-quality open resources as alternatives to commercial course materials.

 Proposals will be evaluated based on the following criteria:

 - The extent to which they include curation and customization of open educational resources that will be freely and openly shared throughout and beyond SFU

 - Their potential impact on student experience in the form of high-quality materials, maximum access (e.g., Creative Commons licenses), innovative and open pedagogy, and cost savings to students

 - The inclusion of plans to re-use open educational resources in courses in subsequent semesters